stefanbesler/twingrind/README.md

 1. fetch.py can be used to read callstack from the PLC
 1. reconstruct.py is used to convert the recorded callstacks to callgrind (http://kcachegrind.sourceforge.net/html/CallgrindFormat.html)

 The profile can then be visualized by [qcachegrind](http://kcachegrind.sourceforge.net/html/Home.html).
 What follows is a short instruction how to use the code that is provided in this repository for profiling your PLC.
-The following image shows a visualization of the callstack of a single PLC cycle - Method names have been obfuscated
+The following image shows a visualization of the callstack of a single PLC cycle - Methodnames have been obfuscated

 <p align="center">
   <img src="images/demo1.png" alt="Callgrind demo" height="200px"/>